 Julia picked up harmony singing from the Methodist hymnal and the Beatles.
-A fondness for Judy Garland led her to Tony Bennett and how it felt to snap on 2 and 4.
-(If you’re snapping on 1 and 3, you’re at the wrong gig.)
-While house sitting for a college professor, she discovered a Cleo Laine record and ran to the piano to see what those notes were.
-After a stint as a singing waitress at the Chattanooga Choo Choo complex, Julia performed in a theatre production of “Side By Side By Sondheim” and was offered a nightclub job, which brought her together with pianist Paul Lohorn and bassist Joey Smith.
+A fondness for Judy Garland led to Tony Bennett and how it felt to snap on 2 and 4.
+While house sitting for a college professor, she listened to a Cleo Laine record and ran to the piano to see what those notes were.
+After a stint as a singing waitress at the Chattanooga Choo Choo complex, Julia performed in a theatre production of “Side By Side By Sondheim” and was offered a nightclub job, which paired her with pianist Paul Lohorn and bassist Joey Smith, both solid jazz musicians and arrangers.
 Smith became a mentor and introduced Rich to the music of Sarah Vaughan, Peggy Lee, Ethel Ennis, Billie Holiday, June Christy and the only diamond in the sea: Ella Fitzgerald.
 Voice lessons had been helpful, but the best instruction turned out to be Ella in the headphones.

 Join the Miller Band; see the world.

-In 1985, Julia became the featured female vocalist (girl singer) with the Glenn Miller Orchestra.
+In 1985, Julia landed the role of Girl Singer with the World Famous Glenn Miller Orchestra.
 Joey Smith, who was playing bass in the band at the time, recommended her.
-Stanley Turrentine organist Butch Cornell played for Julia’s audition tape, which they made in the Chattanooga classroom where she taught junior high school music.
-Rich sang her first show with the GMO at the Opryland Hotel in Nashville on November 16.
+Stanley Turrentine organist Butch Cornell played for Julia’s audition tape, which they made in the Chattanooga classroom where Rich taught junior high school music.
+Two audition tapes and one live audition later, Rich sang her first show with the GMO at the Opryland Hotel in Nashville on November 16.

 Touring with the Glenn Miller Orchestra has taken Julia to every state in the union, from one side of Canada to the other, throughout Central and South America, to the World’s Fair in Seville and even New Year’s Eve in Reykjavik.
-After twenty-one tours of the Japanese Islands, Rich speaks a little Nihongo and is a big fan of the food, the people, the culture, and the concert halls of Japan.
-From the Hollywood Bowl to Lincoln Center, from the Place des Arts in Montreal to historic theatres and opera houses in the USA, Julia has found friendly people who like good music.
-Watching couples who have danced together for 50 years, hearing them share what the music has meant in their lives, and having fans quote her own lyrics to her delight and inspire Julia.
+After twenty-four tours of the Japanese Islands, Rich speaks a little Nihongo and is a big fan of the food, the people, the culture, and the concert halls of Japan.
+From the Hollywood Bowl to Lincoln Center, from the Place des Arts in Montreal to historic theatres and opera houses in the USA, Julia has sung for thousands of knowledgeable fans who love good music.
+Watching couples who have danced together for 50 years, hearing them share what the music has meant in their lives, and having fans quote her own lyrics to her are the rewards.

 Plays well with others

-During Rich’s tenure with the GMO, the band has performed with such notables as The Mills Brothers, Helen O’Connell, Rosemary Clooney, Mel Torme, Lynn Roberts, Kay Starr, Connie Haines, Teresa Brewer, Jerry Vale, The Four Aces, Kathie Lee Gifford, Joan Shepherd, and former GMO leader Buddy de Franco.
+During Rich’s tenure with the GMO, the band has performed with The Mills Brothers, Helen O’Connell, Rosemary Clooney, Mel Torme, Lynn Roberts, Kay Starr, Connie Haines, Teresa Brewer, Jerry Vale, The Four Aces, Kathie Lee Gifford, Joan Shepherd, and former GMO leaders Buddy de Franco and Buddy Morrow.
 The Glenn Miller Orchestra has shared the stage with The Tommy Dorsey Orchestra, The Jimmy Dorsey Orchestra, the Guy Lombardo Orchestra, The Harry James Orchestra and the Count Basie Orchestra.
-A treat: Julia and Count Basie Orchestra singer, the gifted Carmen Bradford, shared a dressing room at the Hollywood Bowl, where Ella Fitzgerald had appeared only a few days prior.
+A treat: Julia and Count Basie Orchestra singer Carmen Bradford shared a dressing room at the Hollywood Bowl, where Ella Fitzgerald had appeared only a few days prior.
 Carmen regaled Julia with stories of Ella, Sarah Vaughan, and Joe Williams.

-Rich was also vocal director for GMO’s “Moonlight Serenaders” from 1989 through 2008.
+Rich was vocal group director for GMO’s “Moonlight Serenaders” from 1989 through 2008.

-Rich especially enjoys singing with a combo or as a duo with just a piano or just a guitar or just an upright bass.
-In addition to the players on the Glenn Miller Orchestra and in the studio, Julia has been fortunate to make music with the late John Propst, Eddie Edwards, Jeffrey Steinberg, Johnny Veith, Jim White, Lennie Foy, Lori Mechem, Roger Spencer, Charles Dungey, Rex Peer, Butch Cornell, and Takehisa Tanaka.
+Rich enjoys working with the small group–trio or combo–and also as a duo with just a piano or guitar or upright bass.
+In addition to the players on the Glenn Miller Orchestra and in the studio, Julia has made music with the late John Propst, Eddie Edwards, Jeffrey Steinberg, Johnny Veith, Jim White, Lennie Foy, Lori Mechem, Roger Spencer, Charles Dungey, Rex Peer, Butch Cornell, and Takehisa Tanaka.

 . . .
 ‘Cause I wrote this song about you

-Each of Julia’s songs tells a story.
-Occasionally, people want to know the rest of the story… That, of course, is classified.
+Each of Julia’s original songs tells a story.
+Occasionally, people want to know the whole story, the truth behind the lyrics.
+But once the song is heard, it becomes about what it means to the listener.

 Getting it on wax